 ---|---|---|

-FDA oversight of the intervention | Does not require FDA oversight, e.g., for investigational new drug (IND) or investigational device exemption (IDE) applications.
-Example: clinical trials involving use of a licensed product/device for an approved dose, population, and indication may not require an IND or IDE. | Requires FDA oversight, e.g., for investigational new drug (IND) or investigational device exemption (IDE) applications. |
+FDA oversight of the intervention | Does not require FDA oversight, e.g., does not require an investigational new drug (IND) or investigational device exemption (IDE) application.
+Example: clinical trials involving use of a licensed product/device for an approved dose, population, and indication.
+In certain cases, may also include a clinical trial under an IND or IDE but is otherwise determined to be low-risk. | Requires FDA oversight, e.g., for investigational new drug (IND) or investigational device exemption (IDE) applications. |

 Anticipated risks to participants | Potential of the intervention to have safety risks to participants is low.
 Example: risks that are no greater than those encountered in routine medical care or procedures. | Has the potential to have higher safety risks to participants, for example: